Deinstitutionalisation: Reinstitutionalisation

-Other Criticisms
+Other criticisms

 Criticism of deinstitutionalisation takes on a number of forms.
 Some, like E. Fuller Torrey, defend the use of psychiatric institutions and conclude that deinstitutionalisation was a move in the wrong direction entirely.
 Torrey has opposed deinstitutionalisation in principle, arguing that people with mental illness will be resistant to medical help due to the nature of their conditions.
 These views have made him a controversial figure in psychiatry.
 He believes that reducing psychiatrists' powers to use involuntary commitment led to many patients losing out on treatment, and that many who would have previously lived in institutions are now homeless or in prison.

-Another form of critique argues that while deinstitutionalization was a move in the right direction and had laudable goals, many shortcomings in the execution stage have made it unsuccessful thus far.
-New community services developed as alternatives to institutionalization leave patients dependent still on the support of mental healthcare without clear evidence of providing adequate treatment and support.
-Multiple for-profit businesses, non-profit organizations and multiple levels of government involved have been criticized as being uncoordinated, underfunded and unable to meet complex needs.
+Another form of critique argues that while deinstitutionalisation was a move in the right direction and had laudable goals, many shortcomings in the execution stage have made it unsuccessful thus far.
+New community services developed as alternatives to institutionalisation leave patients dependent still on the support of mental healthcare without clear evidence of providing adequate treatment and support.
+Multiple for-profit businesses, non-profit organisations and multiple levels of government involved have been criticised as being uncoordinated, underfunded and unable to meet complex needs.
 In a 1998 study of the effects of deinstitutionalisation in the United Kingdom, Means and Smith argue that the program had some successes, such as increasing the participation of volunteers in mental healthcare, but that it was underfunded and let down by a lack of coordination between the health service and social services.

-Thomas Szasz, a longtime opponent of involuntary psychiatric treatment, argued that the reforms never addressed the aspects of psychiatry that he objected to, particularly his belief that mental illnesses are not true illnesses but medicalized social and personal problems.
+Thomas Szasz, a longtime opponent of involuntary psychiatric treatment, argued that the reforms never addressed the aspects of psychiatry that he objected to, particularly his belief that mental illnesses are not true illnesses but medicalised social and personal problems.